torrust/torrust-documentation/docs/index.md

 # About

 ## Introduction
-Torrust is an open source BitTorrent tracker developed using the Rust language.
+Torrust is an open source project that brings you all the tools you need to host your own (private) online torrent database.
-With Torrust, you can upload torrents and supply additional information (such as a description and images) for other users to view and download.

 ## Project structure
 Torrust is split up into three separate applications.